Having An Affair? There Are Six Different Kinds

-Of course the public always enjoys being titillated with stories of public figures' affairs, especially when hypocrisy is exposed.
-But cultural attitudes have clearly shifted to-wards acceptance of affairs.
-They're seen as a life-style choice; an option for men and women yearning for excitement or intimacy that's lacking or has dulled during their marriage.
+Of course, the public always enjoys being titillated with stories of the affairs of public figures, especially when hypocrisy is exposed.
+But cultural attitudes have clearly shifted towards acceptance of affairs.
+They're seen as a lifestyle choice; an option for men and women yearning for excitement or intimacy that's lacking or has dulled during a marriage.

-Given that new reality, I put together what I've learned about psychology of affairs -- their meaning and their consequences for people in our current culture.
+Given that new reality, I put together what I've learned about the psychology of affairs, their meaning and their consequences for people in our current culture.

-Based on my work over the decades, I find six kinds of affairs that people have today.
+Based on my work, I have found six types of affairs that people have today.
 People make their choices, but I think a non-judgmental description of these six kinds of affairs (but with a tinge of humor) can help people deal with them with greater awareness and responsibility.
-Here are the six I've diagnosed:

 The "It's-Only-Lust" Affair.
-The most common, it's mostly about sex.
+The most common is mostly about sex.
 It can feel really intense, but it's also the quickest to flame out.
-John and Kim met through work, and felt a strong physical attraction.
+John and Kim met through work and felt a strong physical attraction.
 John was separated; Kim, married.
 They felt powerless to resist the pull.
 "It was inevitable.
 We ended up in bed, as well as a lot of other places!
 It was wonderful," John added, with a big grin.
 The liberating and compelling feeling from this kind of affair, though, can mask hidden emotional conflicts.

-An example is the person who's able to feel sexually alive and free only in a secret rela-tionship, hidden from the imagined hovering, inhibiting eye of one's parent -- which the person may experience unconsciously with his or her spouse.
-The lust affair is often short-lived, and passion can slide downhill pretty fast as the excitement declines or un-derground emotional issues surface again.
+An example is a person who's able to feel sexually alive and free only in a secret relationship, hidden from the imagined hovering, inhibiting eye of one's parent, which the person may experience unconsciously with his or her spouse.
+The lust affair is often short-lived, and passion can slide downhill pretty fast as the excitement declines or under-riding emotional issues surface again.
 It can also fade if the lovers discover that there wasn't much connecting them beyond sex.
 As John later told me, "As great as the sex was, we didn't really have much to say to each other.
 Eventually, that became a turn-off."

 She knew that "getting back" at her husband wasn't going to produce empowerment or healing, but nevertheless began a disastrous affair.
 She subsequently discovered that the man was only interested in a narcissistic conquest, and he quickly dumped her.
 Eventually, she realized that beneath her anger was a desire for a man who would really recognize her, who could "see" her, as her father never did.
 But before that awakening occurred, she suffered, and she still had to deal with the reality of her marriage and how to heal her own trauma.

 The "Just-In-The-Head" Affair.
 Can you call it an affair if the "lovers" don't have sex?
 Consider Paul and Linda.
-They became very close working together on a volunteer project.
+They became very close, working together on a volunteer project.
 Paul was married, and Linda was divorced but living with a boyfriend.
-They found they had much in common -- a similar outlook on life and a spiritual compatibility as well.
+They found they had much in common, a similar outlook on life and spiritual compatibility as well.
 They enjoyed talking and looking forward to time together.
-They spoke on the phone frequently and lingered around afterward working on the project.
+They spoke on the phone frequently and lingered around after working on the project.
 Soon they realized that a very intimate and emotionally close bond had developed.
 It definitely felt like much more than just a friendship.

 So why didn't they have sex?
 Linda, who was my patient, said that neither of them wanted to disrupt or leave their primary relationship, or "mess it up."
 So, they chose to keep it platonic.
 That level of intimacy and intensity makes it an affair of the mind, if not the body; it's more than just a friendship.
 I find that people in this kind of affair find something in each other that's lacking in their "real" relationship, and they're not dealing with that.
 Aside from the challenge of remaining on the chaste side of the sexual borderline, such "lovers" must hope that their primary partners continue to believe they're telling the truth.
 And there's a risk that what they're not finding in their primary relationship will become increasingly disruptive to it.

-The "It's-Not-Really-An-Affair" Affair.
-We humans are experts at creating illusions for ourselves.
+The "It's-Not-Really-an-Affair" Affair.
+Humans are experts at creating illusions for ourselves.
 In this affair one party is available but the other isn't.
 The available partner believes that the other really will leave his or her spouse, given enough time and patience.
 Jane, divorced for several years, began seeing a married man.
-She told me ve-hemently, "It's not an affair!
+She told me vehemently, "It's not an affair!
 It's a relationship!"
 But that takes two equally available and committed people.
-I've seen many women and women over the years (though it's usually women caught in this trap) who truly believe their lovers will leave their spouses.
+I've seen many women over the years (though it's usually women caught in this trap) who truly believe their lovers will leave their spouses.
 Ninety percent of the time it never happens.
 Jane eventually realized that her lover never had any intention of leaving.
 In fact, he had had multiple affairs throughout his marriage.